Monty Python's Life of Brian: Release

-For the original British and Australian releases, a spoof travelogue narrated by John Cleese, Away From It All, was shown before the film itself.
+For the original British and Australian releases, a spoof travelogue narrated by John Cleese, Away from It All, was shown before the film itself.
 It consisted mostly of stock travelogue footage and featured arch comments from Cleese.
-For instance, a shot of Bulgarian girls in ceremonial dresses was accompanied by the comment "Hard to believe, isn't it, that these simple happy folk are dedicated to the destruction of Western Civilisation as we know it!", Communist Bulgaria being a member of the Warsaw Pact at the time.
+For instance, a shot of Bulgarian girls in ceremonial dresses was accompanied by the comment "Hard to believe, isn't it, that these simple happy folk are dedicated to the destruction of Western civilisation as we know it!", Communist Bulgaria being a member of the Warsaw Pact at the time.
 Not only was this a spoof of travelogues per se, it was a protest against the then common practice in Britain of showing cheaply made banal short features before a main feature.

 Life of Brian opened on 17 August 1979 in five North American theatres and grossed US$140,034 ($28,007 per screen) in its opening weekend.
 Its total gross was $19,398,164.
 It was the highest grossing British film in North America that year.

-Released on 8 November 1979 in the UK, the film was the fourth highest-grossing film in Britain in 1979.
-In London, it opened at the Plaza cinema and grossed £40,470 in its opening week.
+Released on 8 November 1979 at the Plaza Theatre in London, the film became the fourth highest-grossing film in the United Kingdom in 1979.
+It opened at number one in London, grossing a house record £40,470 in its opening week, beating the record set by Jaws three years previously by almost £9,000.
+It remained number one in London for six weeks, grossing £216,355 at the Plaza and expanding to the Ritz in its sixth week, setting a house record £16,991 there, and giving it a higher gross in its sixth week (£46,329) than in its first.

 On 30 April 2004, Life of Brian was re-released on five North American screens to "cash in" (as Terry Jones put it) on the box office success of Mel Gibson's The Passion of the Christ.
 It grossed $26,376 ($5,275 per screen) in its opening weekend.
 It ran until October 2004, playing at 28 screens at its widest point, eventually grossing $646,124 during its re-release.
 By comparison, a re-release of Monty Python and the Holy Grail had earned $1.8 million three years earlier.
 A DVD of the film was also released that year.